PREDICT-EPFL/holohover/README.md

 ## Setup

 The ROS2 system is designed to run on Docker containers.
-Setup scripts and documentation can be found in the [Holohover Docker repository](https://github.com/grilloandrea6/holohover-docker/).
+Setup scripts and documentation can be found in the [Holohover Docker repository](https://github.com/PREDICT-EPFL/holohover-docker).

-## Starting the System

-The `holohover_utils` package includes the ROS launch files required to start the system.
-Refer to the [holohover_utils README](./holohover_utils/README.md) for detailed instructions.

 ## Packages Overview